10 Minute Meditation

 Good news, all of the above is normal and not a problem.
 Meditation is not about stopping the mind, but rather allowing the natural tendency of the mind to move.
 In this, eventual recognition of the underlying peace in life emerges.
 Meditation is not a belief system.
 It is a disciplined practice that can heal the nervous system and unlock greater, more fulfilling potential in the brain.
 Practicing meditation can reduce stress, increase efficiency in action, and promote better sleep.
 Meditation is truly a discipline, but a very natural practice that can re-establish greater well-being and joy found in the present moment.

 At Zen Yoga Center, it is our hope to help you develop a meditation practice that resonates with you by introducing to you different styles and practices.
-The focusing on Zazen, Mindfulness of the Breath, Vipaśana and Loving-Kindness (Metta) Meditation; our instructors come from varied backgrounds so each session will offer perhaps something new.
-It is not our intention to change your current practices or beliefs, but rather to strengthen and add to them with quality time sitting in meditation together.
+Focusing on Zazen, Mindfulness of the Breath, Vipaśana and Loving-Kindness (Metta) Meditation and Inquiry Meditation.

 The Practice of Dana (Generosity, Donations or Charitable Giving)